 The toilet doesn’t flush or is flushing slowly?
 The possible causes are numerous, many of which can be solved without the help of a plumber.
 You must start by inspecting the toilet cistern, as this may be the simplest source of the problem otherwise it may be necessary to clean the edge of the toilet with household products.
-If there are large scale deposits, it is sometimes essential to use muriatic acid (hydrochloric acid).
+If there are large scale deposits, it is sometimes essential to use muriatic acid (hydrochloric acid) or a drain cleaner.

 Inspect the toilet bowl